Wells Fargo Reflect® Card

 Methodology

-MoneyGeek evaluates credit cards like the Wells Fargo Reflect and Discover it Miles using a tailored scoring system.
+MoneyGeek assesses credit cards like the Wells Fargo Reflect and Discover it Miles using a tailored scoring system.
 For these cards, the balance transfer score is the most relevant, reflecting their highest-scoring use case.

 The primary factors influencing the score for balance transfer cards are the quality of the balance transfer offer and the card's regular APR.
 Other considerations include issuer satisfaction and penalty rates.
-For a detailed understanding of our ranking process, you can review our ranking methodology.

 FAQ: Wells Fargo Reflect vs. Discover it Miles